Birmingham Airport offers a range of assistance services for customers requiring additional support.

 Assisted Travel Help Desk

-The Assisted Travel Help Desk is located opposite the Spar shop on the ground floor of the terminal building.
+The Assisted Travel Help Desk is located opposite the Spar shop on the ground floor of the terminal building, next to check-in zone B.

 When you arrive at the Airport you can be assisted from one of the following Help Points.
 Any calls made from these points are directed to the Assisted Travel Help Desk.
 To ensure our team is available to assist you in a timely manner, please contact the Assisted Travel desk 30 minutes before your expected arrival at the airport.